obonaventure/cnp3/book-2nd/protocols/http.rst

 The third component of the `world wide web` is the HyperText Transfert Protocol (HTTP).
 HTTP is a text-based protocol, in which the client sends a request and the server returns a response.
 HTTP runs above the bytestream service and HTTP servers listen by default on port `80`.
 The design of HTTP has largely been inspired by the Internet email protocols.
 Each HTTP request contains three parts :

- - a `method` , that indicates the type of request, a URI, and the version of the HTTP protocol used by the client
+ - a `method`, that indicates the type of request, a URI, and the version of the HTTP protocol used by the client.
- - a `header` , that is used by the client to specify optional parameters for the request.
-An empty line is used to mark the end of the header
+ - a `header`, that is used by the client to specify optional parameters for the request.
+An empty line is used to mark the end of the header.
- - an optional MIME document attached to the request
+ - an optional MIME document attached to the request.

 The response sent by the server also contains three parts :

- - a `status line` , that indicates whether the request was successful or not
+ - a `status line`, that indicates whether the request was successful or not.
- - a `header` , that contains additional information about the response.
+ - a `header`, that contains additional information about the response.
 The response header ends with an empty line.
- - a MIME document
+ - a MIME document.

 .. figure:: ../../book/application/svg/http-requests-responses.png
    :align: center